 In this biography, Louverture's fascinating life is explored through the prism of his radical politics.
 It champions this 'black Robespierre' whose revolutionary legacy had inspired people and movements in the two centuries since his death.

 For anyone interested in the roots of modern-day resistance movements and black political radicalism, Louverture's extraordinary life provides the perfect starting point.

 Charles Forsdick is James Barrow Professor of French, University of Liverpool.
-He is author of Toussaint Louverture (Pluto, 2017), Victor Segalen and the Aesthetics of Diversity and Travel in Twentieth-Century French and Francophone Cultures (Oxford University Press 2005) and co-editor of The Black Jacobins Reader (Duke University Press, 2016).
+He is co-author of Toussaint Louverture (Pluto, 2017), author of Victor Segalen and the Aesthetics of Diversity and Travel in Twentieth-Century French and Francophone Cultures (Oxford University Press 2005) and co-editor of The Black Jacobins Reader (Duke University Press, 2017).

 Christian Hogsbjerg is a historian who works for the Centre for African Studies at the University of Leeds.
 He is author of C.L.R.
-James in Imperial Britain (Duke University Press, 2014), co-author of Toussaint Louverture, editor of Toussaint Louverture: A Black Jacobin in the Age of Revolutions, James's 1934 play about the Haitian Revolution, and World Revolution 1917-1936, James's 1937 history of the Communist International and co-editor of The Black Jacobins Reader (Duke University Press, 2017).
+James in Imperial Britain (Duke University Press, 2014), co-author of Toussaint Louverture (Pluto, 2017) and editor of Toussaint Louverture: The Story of the Only Successful Slave Revolt in History, James's 1934 play about the Haitian Revolution, and World Revolution 1917-1936, James's 1937 history of the Communist International and co-editor of The Black Jacobins Reader (Duke University Press, 2017).

 4. The Black Robespierre: 1798-1802